 Don lives in Vancouver with his wife, Jacquie, and three children, Wyatt , Becca, and Joely.
 In his spare time, Don enjoys backcountry skiing, and cooking with his speciality in Italian Cuisine.
 A world traveler, Don has been to over 40 countries and is very comfortable in any culture.
 Always up for fun, Don amazes friends and family with card tricks reliably guessing the card they are thinking of.

-Nico is a results-driven facilitator, coach and speaker with a passion for team-building.
-He works with business leaders to improve leadership skills, maximize teamwork and achieve outstanding results, whilst maintaining life balance and finding meaning in what they do.
+Nico is a retired CEO, and a results-driven facilitator, advisor, coach and speaker with a passion for team-building.
+Through his practice, he works with leaders to improve their leadership skills, maximize teamwork and achieve outstanding results, whilst finding meaning in what they do.